tlswg/tls13-spec/draft-ietf-tls-tls13.md

   4. mES = HKDF-Expand-Label(xES, "expanded ephemeral secret",
                              handshake_hash, L)

+  Where handshake_hash includes all messages up through the server CertificateVerify message.

   5. master_secret = HKDF-Extract(mSS, mES)

-  6. finished_secret = HKDF-Expand-Label(xSS,
-                                         "finished secret",
-                                         handshake_hash, L)

-  Where handshake_hash includes all the messages in the client's first flight and the server's flight, excluding the Finished messages (which are never included in the hashes).

-  5. resumption_secret = HKDF-Expand-Label(master_secret,
+  6. resumption_secret = HKDF-Expand-Label(master_secret,
                                            "resumption master secret"
                                            session_hash, L)

-  Where session_hash is as defined in {{the-handshake-hash}}.

-  6. exporter_secret = HKDF-Expand-Label(master_secret,
+  7. exporter_secret = HKDF-Expand-Label(master_secret,
                                          "exporter master secret",
                                          session_hash, L)

   Where session_hash is the session hash as defined in
-  {{the-handshake-hash}} (i.e., the entire handshake except for Finished).
+  {{the-handshake-hash}}.
+I.e., the entire handshake up to and including the client's Finished, but not including any 0-RTT handshake messages.
 ~~~

 The traffic keys are computed from xSS, xES, and the master_secret